sonic-net/SONiC/doc/pac/Port Access Control.md

 Additionally, there exists a third role:

-1. Authentication Server: Performs the authentication function necessary to check the credentials of the Supplicant on behalf of the Authenticator.
+3. Authentication Server: Performs the authentication function necessary to check the credentials of the Supplicant on behalf of the Authenticator.

 Port access control is achieved by enforcing authentication of Supplicants that are attached to an Authenticator's controlled Ports.
 The result of the authentication process determines whether the Supplicant is authorized to access services on that controlled port.

 All three roles are required in order to complete an authentication exchange.
-PAC supports the Authenticator role only, in which the PAE is responsible for communicating with the Supplicant.
-The Authenticator PAE is responsible for submitting the information received from the Supplicant to the Authentication Server in order for the credentials to be checked.
+A Switch needs to support the Authenticator role, as is supported by PAC.
+The Authenticator PAE is responsible for communicating with the Supplicant, submitting the information received from the Supplicant to the Authentication Server in order for the credentials to be checked.
 The Authenticator PAE controls the authorized/unauthorized state of the clients on the controlled port depending on the outcome of the authentication process.